 1. Mix garlic, onions, soy sauce, water, sugar/honey and sesame oil in a large bowl.

-3. Mix well until moisture is absorbed.
+3. Combine well until liquid has been absorbed.

 My son and I love seaweed to bits, this is definitely a good recipe for us!